Beyond the Courtroom: A Deep Dive into Different Types of Legal Careers

 Government Lawyer

 Government lawyers work for federal, state, or local government agencies, providing legal guidance on policies and regulations.
-They may also represent the government in court cases.
+They may also represent the government in cases.

 Legal Analyst